trentoll/trentoll.github.io/_pages/workingpapers.md

 *Status: Complete, Pre-Publication*  |  *First Posted: May 24th, 2023*  |  *Current Version: May 24th, 2023*

 **Abstract**: This chapter traces white polarization on issues of race and ethnicity before and after the 2016 election of Donald Trump.
-We find that white Americans were already somewhat polarized in racial attitudes, immigration opinion, and views of Muslim Americans prior to Trump's election; however, in 2016 and beyond, polarization along these dimensions increased.
-White Democrats, in particular, have moved in a liberal dimension along these dimensions.
+We find white Americans were already somewhat polarized in racial attitudes, immigration opinion, and views of Muslims prior to Trump's election; however, in 2016 and beyond, polarization along these dimensions increased.
+White Democrats, in particular, have moved in a liberal direction along these dimensions.
 Furthermore, the associations between racial, immigration, and religious attitudes and voting behavior have strengthened over time, and these associations are particularly strong in the 2016 and 2020 presidential elections.

 [**Manuscript Download**](https://trentoll.github.io/files/racepol_chapter_05.24.23.pdf)